Skip navigation

 Our North Carolina estate planning attorneys help clients create plans that match their goals, family structure, and assets.
 We draft and update wills, prepare trusts when appropriate, and help families plan for guardianship needs for minor children.
 We can also assist with documents that address health care decisions and financial authority if you become unable to make decisions for yourself.

 In addition, our lawyers advise clients on probate and estate administration issues, and we can discuss tax-related considerations that may apply depending on the size and structure of an estate.
-Our goal is to help you put written instructions in place so the people you care about have clarity and direction when it matters most.
+Our goal is to help you put written instructions in place so the people you care about have clarity and direction when it matters most, with support from an experienced wills and estate attorney.

 Our Law Firm Practice Areas